 - Brown urine

 The emergency vet may instruct you to induce vomiting in your dog.
 Regardless of whether your dog vomits up the Tylenol, they will still need emergency veterinary care.

 The vet may pump your dog’s stomach, and they may administer activated charcoal.
-Your dog may need to be given oxygen, intravenous fluids, and amino acids to stabilize their condition.
+Your dog may need oxygen, intravenous fluids, and amino acids to stabilize their condition.

 N-acetylcysteine is a specific medication that is sometimes given to prevent liver and red blood cell damage.
 Some dogs also require blood transfusions for treatment of Tylenol poisoning.